OF COURSE I’M ANGRY –

 everyone disappoints me!

-PREVIOUS: ACoAs & Anger
+PREVIOUS: ACoAs & Anger #2

-Co-Ds (ACoAs & Addicts) are fundamentally ruled by buried shame, having had to cut ourselves off from our inner world.
-We rarely know how we actually feel – under all the spinning & drama.
+Co-Deps (ACoAs & Addicts) are fundamentally ruled by buried shame, having had to cut ourself off from our internal world.

 The truth is that we don’t want to know, because it’s painful & we never learned how to develop an inner soother for such occasions.
 It’s ‘easier’ to stay on the surface & pretend things are just fine, rather than deal with what’s really going on inside – which is emotional starvation.

 a.
-MISSING EMOTIONS
+MISSING Emotions

 NOTE: Fear of our own anger is called Angrophobia (not very original!)